Abbey Academies Trust Listening Period

 • Financial consolidation: Budgets, assets, liabilities, and central services are combined into one organisation.

-• Harmonising systems: Policies, IT systems, safeguarding procedures, and curriculum approaches are aligned across the new trust.
+• Harmonising systems: Policies, IT systems, safeguarding procedures, and curriculum approaches are aligned across the Trust.

-Copyright © 2026 PALT Consultation - All Rights Reserved.
+Copyright © 2026 Our Lady Queen of Peace Catholic High School - All Rights Reserved.

 This website uses cookies.